Clifford’s 4 TDs lead No. 7 Penn State over No. 16 Michigan

 Penn State went up 14-0 on its next drive when Clifford scored on a 1-yard run made easier by a 44-yard rush from Ricky Slade.
 It got easier when back-to-back Michigan offside penalties moved the ball to the 1.

-Tariq Castro-Fields intercepted a Shea Patterson screen pass midway through the second quarter and Clifford arced his second touchdown pass to Hamler five plays later to make it 21-0.
+Tariq Castro-Fields intercepted Shea Patterson’s screen pass midway through the second quarter and Clifford arced his second touchdown pass to Hamler five plays later to make it 21-0.

 The Wolverines cut Penn State’s lead to 21-7 with an eight-play drive that burned 4:27 before halftime.
 It ended with Zach Charbonnet beating Penn State defenders to the end zone on a 12-yard run.

 Charbonnet added another 12-yard run with 1:05 left in the third to make it 21-14.
-Patterson, who completed 24 of 41 passes for 276 yards, plunged in from a yard out to cap the scoring in the fourth.
+Patterson, who completed 24 of 41 passes for 276 yards, plunged in from a yard out — barely — to cap the scoring in the fourth.

+Penn State: The Nittany Lions averaged 7.0 yards per play in the first half, but just 1.9 in the second until Hamler’s 53-yard touchdown catch.

 POLL IMPLICATIONS